So what exactly is a track day?

 At Trackdays.ie everything can be done through the website.
 You can find out all the relevant information about the next event here, read about tuition here, car hire and arrive & drive packages here and you can book all of those things through our shop.
-Payment is by credit or debit card or by paypal.
+Payment is by credit or debit card.

 If you’ve got questions, feel free to ask!
 You can get hold of us through the contact page, via facebook or twitter or on the phone: Rob 086 6042184 Stephen 086 8170009

 Not a lot is the short answer.
 The only absolutely essential items are yourself, your car and your driving licence.
 You will need a crash helmet but you can hire one of ours on the day if needs be.

 That said, a little bit of preparation and a few simple checks well in advance of your track day can mean the difference between having a great day and going home early!
 We’ve split the preparation into car and personal.